lokisk1155/curl-13/README.md

 # Automated Testing for Module 13 with Curl

+Module 13 aims to equip full-stack web developers with the skills required to build the back end for an e-commerce platform, a critical component in today's internet retail industry.
+By modifying starter code, you will create an Express.js API that utilizes Sequelize to interact with a MySQL database, which is a common architecture in e-commerce platforms like Shopify and WooCommerce.
+This API allows users to perform CRUD operations on categories, products, and tags, ensuring that your e-commerce platform remains competitive.

-Module 13 focuses on building a RESTful API for an e-commerce platform using Node.js, Express, and Sequelize.
-This API should allow users to perform CRUD operations on categories, products, and tags.
-To ensure that the API is functioning correctly, this repository provides a set of shell scripts for automated testing using curl.
+To help verify that the API is functioning correctly and meets all acceptance criteria, this document provides a set of shell scripts for automated testing using curl and step-by-step instructions for setting up the testing environment on macOS and Windows operating systems.

-By following the instructions in this README, you will be able to test your API implementation and troubleshoot any issues that may arise during development.
+By following the instructions in this document, you will be able to test your API implementation and troubleshoot any issues that may arise during development.

 Categories:
 - `POST /api/categories`